-I got sucked into this NCAA sports area back in May 2010, when I found myself startled by the bizarre brief filed by the University of Michigan, responding to NCAA allegations that UM and then- head football coach Rich Rodriguez violated NCAA bylaws.
-Based on what I’d seen when I used to practice law, the briefs seemed rife with arguments unsubstantiated by facts.
+I was a ballboy for Michigan basketball during some golden Cazzie Russell, mid-1960’s years, and am a diehard Michigan fan.
+Back in May 2010, I found myself startled by the bizarre brief filed by the University of Michigan, responding to NCAA allegations that UM and then- head football coach Rich Rodriguez violated NCAA bylaws.
+Based on what I’d seen in the practice of law, the briefs seemed rife with arguments unsubstantiated by facts.
 Over the next few months, I read everything about the Michigan case, and since then have had a continued interest in NCAA regulation and enforcement issues — and a few other miscellaneous topics along the way.

 I live in Portland Maine.
-I have 3 grown daughters who are probably the best creatures to walk this Earth.
-Look for my book, Shamateurism, coming out soon.
+I have 3 grown daughters.
+Look for my book, Scamateurism, coming out soon.

 Contact me at email@example.com, with any questions, comments, whatever.
 Bill Wilson JD